 Domain name registries do not directly sell domain names but allow other companies called registrars to handle these matters.
-For example, in the case of a .com TLD, although Verisign is the registry you would buy the actual domain name from a registrar like NameCheap.
+For example, in the case of a .com TLD, although Verisign is the registry, you would buy the actual domain name from a registrar like NameCheap or GoDaddy.
 Registrars will get any remaining money above the base fee paid to the domain name registry.

 Finally, we come to Internet Corporation for Assigned Names and Numbers (ICANN) which is the top dog in the domain name business.
 Because ICANN is a non-profit organization, it only charges a nominal fee of 18 cents (per year) for the sale of each domain name which falls under its governance.

 Registrars sometimes also allow transactions via third parties which help them sell domain names.
 These third parties are resellers and will often take their own cut of the transaction as well.

 Given the relatively solid fee structuring and organization of domain names you might be wondering if its still possible to get a domain name for free.